applicaster/zapp-player-plugin-brightcove/README.md

 * Setup your Plugin dev enviroment as described here: https://developer-zapp.applicaster.com/dev-env/android.html

-* Clone the project from github and open in Android Studio
+* Clone the project from github, cd to the Android folder, and open in Android Studio

 ### iOS

+* Clone the project from github, cd to the iOS folder

+* Run `pod update`

+* Open `BrightcovePlayer.xcworkspace` with Xcode 10.

+* The plugin classes will be found under `Pods`, in the `Development Pods` folder.

 ## Related Links